activeloopai/deeplake/README.md

 ## Features
 ### Current Release

-* Easy dataset creation and hosting on Activeloop Cloud or S3
+* Easy dataset creation and hosting on Activeloop Cloud, S3, or Google Cloud
 * Rapid dataset streaming to any machine
 * Simple dataset integration to PyTorch and TensorFlow with no boilerplate code
+* Dataset version control
+* Rapid data processing using transformations on distributed compute
+* Data pipelines

 ### Coming Soon

-* Datasets hosting on Google Cloud and Azure
+* Datasets hosting on Azure
-* Dataset version control
 * Dataset query using text-based query language
-* Loading of data in random order without having to download the entire dataset
 * Dataset query using custom filter functions without having to download the entire dataset
-* Rapid data processing using transforms on distributed compute
-* Data pipelines
 * Rapid visualization of image datasets via integration with Activeloop Platform
  <p align="center">
     <br>